Shen Hongying: His rise in the Old Guangxi Clique

 In 1912 (the first year of the Republic of China), Shen Hongying was promoted to superintendent.
 In 1913 (the 2nd year of the Republic of China) the second revolution broke out.
 Shen Hongying broke away from the revolutionaries and expelled his boss Liu Zhenhuan.
 As a result, he won praise from Guangxi warlord Lu Rongting and was promoted again.
 Later, he helped Lu Rongting suppress the rebels and was promoted to commander.

-In March 1916 (the fifth year of the Republic of China), during the National Protection War (Third Revolution), Lu Rongting declared independence against Yuan Shikai, who declared himself the Emperor of the Empire of China (1915–1916).
+In March 1916 (the fifth year of the Republic of China), during the National Protection War (Third Revolution), Lu Rongting declared independence against Yuan Shikai, who declared himself the Emperor.
 Lu Rongting attacked Guangdong General (Supervisor) Long Jiguang, who backed Yuan.
 Shen Hongying followed Lu Rongting and was appointed as the guardian of Qinlian.
 In December 1917 (the sixth year of the Republic of China), when Long Jiguang landed in Guangdong again, Lu Rongting organized four armies to fight him.
 At this time, Shen was appointed as the General Commander of the Third Army.
 Shen Hongying repelled Long Jiguang.

 After this battle, Shen was appointed as General Commander (commander-in-chief) of the Third Army of the Guangdong Guardian Army and Qiongya Guard Envoy.
 Guardian of the Guangdong Cliff.
 In the winter of 1919 (the 8th year of the Republic of China), he was stationed in Beijiang and was appointed concurrently as Guardian of South Guangdong, Jiangxi and Hunan Border Defense Supervisor.